 By James Mintert

 Figure 2.
-Index of Current Conditions and Index of Future Expectations, October 2015–November 2017.
+Indices of Current Conditions and Future Expectations, October 2015-October 2018.